The Show Must Go On (Queen song): Celine Dion version

 Celine Dion recorded a studio version of Queen's "The Show Must Go On" and released it as a digital single on 20 May 2016.
-The track features Lindsey Stirling on violin.
+The track features violinist Lindsey Stirling.

 Background and release

-In 2007, Dion performed "The Show Must Go On" as a tribute to Freddie Mercury on a TF1 TV Special with French singers, Christophe Maé and David Hallyday.
-Dion performed the song live during her Taking Chances World Tour in 2008, paying tribute to Queen and Mercury.
-Her performance was released on Taking Chances World Tour: The Concert and Celine: Through the Eyes of the World in 2010.
-Since 2015, she has performed "The Show Must Go On" for her Las Vegas residency show, Celine.
+Dion first performed "The Show Must Go On" in 2007, delivering a tribute to Freddie Mercury on a TF1 television special alongside French singers Christophe Maé and David Hallyday.
+The song later became part of her Taking Chances World Tour (2008), with performances included on Taking Chances World Tour: The Concert and Celine: Through the Eyes of the World (2010).
+Since 2015, it has also featured in her Las Vegas residency, Celine.

-Dion also performed the song during the 2016 Billboard Music Awards on 22 May 2016, where she received the Icon Award.
-It was her first performance outside the Colosseum at Caesars Palace since her husband, René Angélil died in January 2016.
-The performance received rave reviews.
-It was released on YouTube and Vevo on 3 June 2016.
-Dion also performed "The Show Must Go On" during her 2016 and 2017 tours.
+On 22 May 2016, Dion performed the song at the 2016 Billboard Music Awards, where she received the Icon Award.
+The appearance marked her first performance outside the Colosseum at Caesars Palace following the January 2016 death of her husband, René Angélil.
+Critics praised the performance, and the live video was released on YouTube and Vevo on 3 June 2016.
+She continued performing the song during her 2016 and 2017 tours.

-On 20 May 2016, "The Show Must Go On" was released on iTunes, Amazon.com and other digital platforms, and became available on streaming services, including YouTube and Vevo.
+The studio version was released on 20 May 2016 on iTunes, Amazon.com and other digital platforms, and made available on streaming services including YouTube and Vevo.

 Commercial performance

-In France, "The Show Must Go On" debuted at number twenty-three, selling 1,000 copies in the first week.
-In Canada, it entered the Hot Digital Songs chart at number twenty-three as well.
-"The Show Must Go On" also debuted at number eighty-nine on the Canadian Hot 100.
-In Quebec, Dion entered the ADISQ chart at the top.
-In the US, "The Show Must Go On" entered the Pop Digital Songs chart at number forty-five.
-In Belgium Wallonia, it peaked at number forty-seven on the Ultratip chart.
+In France, "The Show Must Go On" debuted at number 23 with first‑week sales of 1,000 copies.
+In Canada, it entered the Hot Digital Songs chart at number 23.
+It also debuted at number 89 on the Canadian Hot 100.
+In Quebec, the track opened at number one on the ADISQ chart.
+In the United States, it reached number 45 on the Pop Digital Songs chart.
+In Belgium's Wallonia region, it peaked at number 47 on the Ultratip chart.